SamHCoco/Concurrency-Java/README.md

 The interrupt method is used to stop the execution of a thread so that it may perform another task.
 There are two ways for a thread register an interruption:
 1. The thread catches an *InterruptedException* thrown in the *run()* method.
-2. If *run()* calls no methods that could throw an *InterruptedException*, a thread will periodically call the *Interrupted()* method which returns true if another thread has interrupted the thread, or false otherwise.
+2. If *run()* calls no method that could throw an *InterruptedException*, the thread will periodically call the *Interrupted()* method which returns true if another thread has interrupted the thread, or false otherwise.

 **Usage:** *interrupt()* is commonly used to terminate a thread's execution when the thread is no longer required.